prometheus-operator/prometheus-operator/Documentation/developer/scrapeclass.md

     name: istio-certs
 ```

 An administrator can set the `default:true` so that the scrape applies to all scrape objects that don't configure an explicit scrape class.
 Only one scrape class can be set as default.
-If there are multiple default scrape classes, the operator will fail the reconciliation.
-The following log will be generated:
+If there are multiple default scrape classes, the operator will fail the reconciliation and the failure will be reported in the status conditions.

 ```bash
 failed: failed to parse scrape classes: multiple default scrape classes defined